hackware1993/Flutter_ConstraintLayout/README.md

    wrapContent will be re-layout.
 And since the constraints passed to other child elements won't change, no real re-layout will be triggered.

-4. By default, constraints are not recalculated during layout if the constraints of child elements do not change.
-Even the constraint computation is extremely fast.
-But when the ListView is swiped quickly, constraints are calculated for each item layout process, even though the constraints of these items may not change.
-This is not necessary.
-At this point ChildConstraintsCache can be used to optimize it so that constraints for entries of the same type are computed only once.
-   Refer to example/complex_list.dart.
-Constraints can also be calculated ahead of time so that they don't need to be calculated during layout.
-Refer to example/preprocess_complex_list.dart.

 # Support me

 If it helps you a lot, consider sponsoring me a cup of milk tea.